-During berry season you can’t miss out on making a classic sweet and tart strawberry rhubarb crisp.
+During berry season you can’t miss out on making a classic sweet and tart strawberry rhubarb almond crisp.
 I like to add almonds to the “crisp” for a nice light crunch.
 If you use gluten-free flour and oats, this translates to an easy and delicious gluten-free dessert that everyone in the family will love.
 It’s best served warm, with a little vanilla ice cream or whipped cream on the side.

 This recipe also features rhubarb.
 I typically use frozen rhubarb, which is already washed and cut into bite sized pieces for you.
 But you can use fresh rhubarb from the garden also if you are so lucky to have one of these plants.
 Use the stalks of the plant, not the leaves.
 The leaves are reportedly toxic because they contain high levels of oxalic acid.